simonhoyos/rust-learning/notes.md

 - `assert_eq!` asserts that two expressions are equal to each other.
 - `println!` takes a template string, substitutes formatted arguments, and writes the result to the standard output stream.
 - `eprintln!` write out error messages to the standard error output stream.
+- `writeln!` write out data to a stream of your choice
 - `format!` takes a template string, substitutes formatted arguments, and returns a new string.
 - `panic!` panics with an optional println-like message.